tudelft3d/masbcpp/README.md

 # masbcpp
 masbcpp is a C++ implementation of the shrinking ball algorithm to approximate the Medial Axis Transform (MAT) of an oriented point cloud.
 It is being developed in support of the [3DSM project](http://3dgeoinfo.bk.tudelft.nl/projects/3dsm/) that aims to explore possible applications of the MAT for GIS point clouds (e.g. from airborne [LiDAR](http://en.wikipedia.org/wiki/Lidar)).
 To deal with noisy input data a novel noise-handling mechanism is built-in.
+See some example output [here](https://vimeo.com/127577620).

 [This video](https://vimeo.com/84859998) demonstrates how the shrinking ball algorithm works.